| Date: 10.02.2021

 Literature

 India has many great epics dating back many centuries in the form of stories, poems, plays and self-help guides.
 The two most famous Hindu epics are the Ramayana and Mahabharata, which both contain thrilling tales of gods and demons, love and war and chariots and kidnappings.
-These stories have been told and retold for thousands of years and play a huge part in Indian culture.
+These stories have been told and retold for thousands of years and play a huge part in the customs and traditions in Indian culture.

 The Ramayana tells the story of Rama, prince of the legendary kingdom of Kosala, and follows his fourteen-year exile to the forest urged by his father King Dasharatha.
 The Mahabharata is the longest poem that has been written in Sanskrit.
 Both epics tell of good triumphing over evil and show the values of devotion, loyalty, sacrifice and truth.